 Design intensity

 The calculation of the minimum and maximum luminous intensity normally gives an interval Imin;Imax.
-The design intensity, the intensity that defines the published range of the light, should be between:
+The design intensity Idsg, the intensity that defines the published range of the light, should be between:

-Imin≤I≤Imax
+Imin≤Idsg≤Imax

 In many cases the interval is very large Imax>10*Imin.
 For practical purposes, it is advised to link the intended luminous intensity during design procedure of a light to the minimum value Imin.
-However; due to equipment tolerances, a factor may be added to the minimum intensity Imin.
-It is suggested that this factor is 1.2x.
+However, due to equipment tolerances, an optional factor may be applied to the minimum intensity Imin.
+For example, if a factor of 1.2 is used, then the equation is written as:

 Equation 5 Design luminous intensity